tagline: From openSUSE

 When comes a new file to localization, the translation memory is used to translate the most common strings.
 All strings translated with the help of the translation memory are set to the status fuzzy.
 To disable translation memory, send a request to stop building of the memory files to mailinglist and copy empty file yast2.$LL.po to /yast/50-memory/ and memory.$LL.po to /lcn/50-memory/, where $LL is code of your language.

 Statistics are updated once a day.
 Time of the update is displayed at the bottom of each page.
 If there is missing translation of some file in your language, the file is displayed as untranslated and linked to the POT file.
-You can translate the POT file and commit to the SVN as the PO file or wait for initialization of the POT file.
+You can translate the POT file and commit to github/ Weblate as the PO file or wait for initialization of the POT file.

 Language Team Pages